LEDgoes/PCTools/Python_src/README.md

 ENHANCEMENT WISHLIST:

 * Animations (GIF, BMP frames, AVI movies)
-* Read from a Twitter feed
+* Enhance Twitter interactions & stream customizations
 * Read from an RSS feed
 * Proper Rich Text box to handle different fonts & colors in the same message
 * Implementation of control signals understood by the firmware to change the serial baud rate & do debugging/development